Keeping forks synchronized

 - Enable fork syncing

-You can also enable fork syncing at any later time by going to Settings > Fork syncing for the forked repository.
 Syncing is enabled by default.
+You can disable or enable fork syncing at any time later by going to Repository Settings > Workflow > Fork syncing for the forked repository.

 What gets synced?

 When performing automatic synchronization, Bitbucket updates the fork as follows:

 - for branches - Bitbucket makes any fast-forward change, where there is no need to merge work and there is no risk of losing changes.

 - for tags - Bitbucket makes updates only if the current state is the same as what upstream pointed to.
 So, a new tag in upstream will create a new tag in the fork, unless you have a tag of the same name, when the update will fail.

 If upstream and your fork have diverged, so that each has changes that are not in the other, Bitbucket will not perform a merge automatically.
 When you visit the branch, you have the option to manually synchronize the branch.

 You can manually synchronize your branch at any time using Synchronize by going to the Settings > Fork syncing tab for the forked repository, or on either of the Source or Commits tabs for a repository: